KhushpreetSingh-git/FE_demo_report/README.md

 # FE_demo_report
-This is a Sample repository
+This is a Sample repository.